mozilla/fxa/features/FxA-80-eye-password-experiment/README.md

 <img alt="No Show" src="eye-password-noshow.png" width="525">

 ## Toggle

-<img alt="Toggle" src="eye-password-toggle.gif" width="525">

 Likely more usable, but more revealing, is the toggle treatment.
 We should run this interaction with all of the available designs.
 Deprecated eye in animation for position only.

+<img alt="Toggle" src="eye-password-toggle.gif" width="525">

+### Acceptance Criteria

 * When the user hovers over the control and the password is masked, there should be a tooltip that says "Show password"
 * When the user hovers over the control and the password is unmasked, there should be a (more subtle) link title on the control that says "Hide password"
 * When the user clicks the control and the password is masked, the password becomes unmasked.